 For starters, it’s not really a giallo at all.
 Rather, Martino set out to create a more prototype entry to another popular film movement going on in Italy at the time, the poliziotteschi.
 But he didn’t stop there.
 And you’ll find out for yourself once you’re sitting there with your lower jaw set to the “It’s only attached because there’s skin holding it there” setting as what at first appears to be a bloody sleazy thriller transforms into an action crime drama with euphorically mind-blowing scenes of slapstick comedy grafted onto it for good measure.
 It’s the sort of thing only the genuine genius of Italian cinema who made the equally insane, post-apocalyptic cult classic 2019: After the Fall of New York could pull off.

-And it's just one reason to add The Suspicious Death of a Minor to your collection.
-Borrowing more than just a skosh from Argento's Deep Red ‒ to the point where I adoringly nicknamed this one "Deep Red Something" (a bad '90s music reference that almost feels appropriate when one takes note of the casting of Breakfast at Tiffany's star Audrey Hepburn's ex-husband) ‒ The Suspicious Death of a Minor (Morte sospetta di una minorerre) finds the late great Claudio Cassinelli as a police detective who works secretly on kidnapping cases.
-He's the guy who goes undercover into the seedy underbelly of the city to find out the whos, whats, and whys as the rest of the boys take care of the wheres and how muches.
+And it’s just one reason to add The Suspicious Death of a Minor to your collection.
+Borrowing more than just a skosh from Argento’s Deep Red ‒ to the point where I adoringly nicknamed this one “Deep Red Something” (a bad ’90s music reference that almost feels appropriate when one takes note of the casting of Audrey Hepburn’s ex-husband) ‒ The Suspicious Death of a Minor (Morte sospetta di una minorerre) finds the late great Claudio Cassinelli as a police detective who works secretly on kidnapping cases.
+He’s the guy who goes undercover into the seedy underbelly of the city to find out the whos, whats, and whys as the rest of the boys take care of the wheres and how muches.

-For this case, however, Claudio (who drives around in an increasingly deteriorating automobile, à la Daria Nicolodi's vehicle in Deep Red) finds himself getting into one hot mess after another.
-And while the actual plot itself as something of a necessary evil, it's a good thing here, as it affords Martino to catapult his protagonist into one strange situation after another.
-One minute, you're in the middle of a wacky car chase, followed by a shootout on a moving roller coaster.
+For this case, however, Claudio (who drives around in an increasingly deteriorating automobile, à la Daria Nicolodi’s vehicle in Deep Red) finds himself getting into one hot mess after another.
+And while the actual plot itself as something of a necessary evil, it’s a good thing here, as it affords Martino to catapult his protagonist into one strange situation after another.
+One minute, you’re in the middle of a wacky car chase, followed by a shootout on a moving roller coaster.
 Then you have several brutal murders.
-And let's not forget about that sleazy cinema with the sunroof ceiling!
-All this amid a confused and seemingly depondent Mel Ferrer as the grumpy police captain and a sea of female Harpo Marx impersonators.
+And let’s not forget about that sleazy cinema with the sunroof ceiling!
+All this amid a confused and seemingly despondent Mel Ferrer as the grumpy police captain and a sea of female Harpo Marx impersonators.

 Were that not enough to garner your interest some, how about that funky music score by Luciano Michelini?
 One day in the near future, a composition from an obscured collaboration between Martino and he would become the theme song of Larry David’s Curb Your Enthusiasm.
 Here, however, he gives us a highly enjoyable progressive rock score, the theme of which is so heavily influenced by the main track of Argento’s Deep Red (right down to a similar bass line even!), that I can only describe it is the best giallo score Goblin never made.
 Had it been included in any other movie but this Sergio Martino giallo/poliziotteschi hybrid, it would have been outright sacrilege.
 Here, however, it’s something akin to sheer subgenius.